klutz920/BMDA-Simulation/README.md

 3. Simulated Data: contains the simulated Weiss data
 4. Simulation Results: contains the results of all methods for both the simulated data and the permuted simulated data.
   - There is a warning message in these folders "Sorry, we had to truncate this directory to 1,000 files.
 1,801 entries were omitted from the list."
   - SOLUTION: If you want to see all the files, you need to clone the repository locally.
+If that does not work, please email me at kevin.lutz@utdallas.edu and we can send you a link to a Dropbox containing all of the results.